There are two types of diabetes encountered in pregnancy.

 - Start an exercise program to complement your lifestyle.

 - Maintaining a healthy BMI (body mass index).
-You can check your current BMI at Australian Government Department of Health website page BMI Calculator.
-2
+You can learn about your BMI on the Australian Government Department of Health website.2

 The recommended guidelines are…